Copyright © University of Cambridge. All rights reserved.

 'Geoboards' printed from http://nrich.maths.org/

-This problem is written to stimulate exploration on a geoboard and the hope is that you and your pupils will find further questions to
+This problem is written to stimulate exploration on a geoboard and the hope is that you and your pupils will find further questions to investigate.

 ascertaining from the class what shape it is, you could stick it on the board in different orientations, asking each time whether the shape has changed.

 Having found all the different squares, investigating their areas is a natural follow-up which is made accessible by the grid itself.